jierdin/sprout/operating-agreement.md

 “Capital Contribution” shall mean, with respect to any Member, any contribution to the Company with respect to a Series in cash,  cryptocurrency, or other property (at such other property's initial Gross Asset Value) by such Member whenever made.
 “Initial Capital Contribution” shall mean, with respect to any Member, the initial contribution to the Company by such Member with respect to a Series pursuant to this Agreement.

-“Certificate of Formation” shall mean the Certificate of Formation of the Company and any and all amendments thereto and restatements thereof filed on behalf of the Company with the office of the Secretary of State of the State of [[STATE OF INCORPORATION]] pursuant to the Act.
+“Certificate of Formation” shall mean the Certificate of Formation of the Company and any and all amendments thereto and restatements thereof filed on behalf of the Company with the office of the Secretary of State of the State of Wyoming pursuant to the Act.

 “Code” shall mean the Internal Revenue Code of 1986, as amended from time to time, or any superseding federal tax law.
 A reference herein to a specific Code Section refers, not only to such specific Section, but also to any corresponding provision of any superseding federal tax statute, as such specific Section or such corresponding provision is in effect on the date of application of the provisions of this Agreement containing such reference.

-“Company” shall refer to [[COMPANY]], formed and continued under and pursuant to the Act and this Agreement.
+“Company” shall refer to Sprout, formed and continued under and pursuant to the Act and this Agreement.

+"Critical Vote" shall refer to a vote which requires 70% of voting members to agree, not including those who abstain.
+Members will be notified of a critical vote at least 2 days in advanced by email, and voting shall be open for at least 72 hours but no more than 1 week.
+Critical votes will be tallied using the company or series's corresponding distributed organization, as per Exhibit D.

 “Depreciation” shall mean, with respect to a Series, and for each Fiscal Year or other period, an amount equal to the depreciation, amortization or other cost recovery deduction allowable with respect to an asset associated with such Series for such Fiscal Year or other period; provided, however, that if the Gross Asset Value of an asset associated with such Series differs from its adjusted basis for federal income-tax purposes at the beginning of such Fiscal Year or other period, Depreciation shall be an amount that bears the same ratio to such beginning Gross Asset Value as the federal income-tax depreciation, amortization or other cost recovery deduction with respect to such asset for such Fiscal Year or other period bears to such beginning adjusted tax basis; and provided further, that if the federal income-tax deprecia­tion, amortization or other cost recovery deduction for such Fiscal Year or other period is zero, Depreciation shall be determined with reference to such beginning Gross Asset Value using any reasonable method selected by Members associated with such Series holding a Majority Interest in such Series.